 Areas of Research

 His research focuses on developing and translating new PET imaging agents to use in various brain-based illnesses.
 Current targets under investigation are the tau protein, which is implicated in Alzheimer’s disease; traumatic brain injuries; brain inflammation in mental illnesses; and cell signaling pathways.
 Several of the radiotracers developed by his laboratory are in preclinical use worldwide, and many of these compounds have been used for first-in-human neuroimaging studies.
 Dr. Vasdev has published more than 100 peer-reviewed articles, and he has received numerous scholarly awards throughout his career.
+In 2020, Dr. Neil Vasdev was elected as a Fellow of the American Chemical Society (ACS) for outstanding achievements and contributions to science, the profession and the Society.

 View Dr. Vasdev's publications on PubMed.